Turborepo

 • One-off commands: Commands like turbo build --dry aren't needed often so you likely won't create a script in your package.json for it.
 Instead, you can run it directly in your terminal whenever you need it.

 • Overriding turbo.json configuration: Some CLI flags have an equivalent in turbo.json that you can override.
 For instance, you may have a turbo build command configured to use "outputLogs": "full" in turbo.json - but you're only interested in seeing errors at the moment.
-Using global turbo, you can use turbo lint --output-logs=errors to only show errors.
+Using global turbo, you can use turbo lint --output-logs=errors-only to only show errors.

 Running multiple tasks